ballerina-platform/ballerina-lang/misc/json-to-record-converter/README.md

 };
 ```

-#### Scenario 13: JSON array completely different JSON objects
+#### JSON array with completely different JSON objects
-This is where all the fields are different in the objects in an array.
-(Even though the fields are different all these objects will be treated as same when converting to Ballerina record)
+This scenario has all different fields in the objects in an array (even though the fields are different, all these objects will be treated as the same when converting to Ballerina records).

-JSON
 ```json
 {
   "arrayProperty": [{"name": "tom", "age": 5}, {"city": "Kandy", "zip": 71500}] }
 ```
-Ballerina

 ```ballerina
 type ArrayProperty record {
    string name?;